ARjs-org/location-based-ar/README.md

 This is an experimentation of using phone gps + gyroscope to display Augmented reality.

 Note: GPS accuracy is significantly less than normal AR tracking.
 So be sure it matches your use-case.

+Note2: this is very experimental and not finished.

 # Credit
 It is based on the discussion from this [github issue](https://github.com/jeromeetienne/AR.js/issues/190).